coolcsn/CsnUser/README.md

 -------------
 CsnUser requires setting up a Connection for Doctrine, a simple Mail configuration and importing a database schema.

-1. Create a new database (or use an existing one, dedicated to your application) and import the sample SQL schema located in `./vendor/coolcsn/CsnUser/data/csnDatabase.sql`.
-You can easily do that with *PhpMyAdmin* for instance.
+1. Create a new database (or use an existing one, dedicated to your application).

 2. Copy the sample Doctrine configuration from `./vendor/coolcsn/csn-user/config/doctrineorm.local.php.dist` to `./config/autoload` renaming it to **doctrineorm.local.php**.
 Edit the file, replacing the values (*username*, *password*, etc) with your personal database parameters.

+3. Run `./vendor/bin/doctrine-module orm:schema-tool:create` to generate the database schema.
+Import the sample SQL data (for default roles and languages) located in `./vendor/coolcsn/CsnUser/data/SampleData.sql`.
+You can easily do that with *PhpMyAdmin* for instance.

-3. Copy the sample Mail configuration from `./vendor/coolcsn/csn-user/config/mail.config.local.php.dist` to `./config/autoload` renaming it to **mail.config.local.php**.
+4. Copy the sample Mail configuration from `./vendor/coolcsn/csn-user/config/mail.config.local.php.dist` to `./config/autoload` renaming it to **mail.config.local.php**.
 Edit the file, replacing the values (*host*, *username*, etc) with your SMTP server parameters.

 Options
 -------